HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 ### Top Manifest display values

 Out of the five most common `display` values, `standalone` dominated the list with `86.73%` of desktop and `89.28%` of mobile pages using this.
-This isn't suprising at all as this mode provides the native app-like feel.
+This isn't surprising at all as this mode provides the native app-like feel.
 Next in the list was `minimal-ui` with `6.30%` of desktop and `5.00%` of mobile sites opting for them.
 This is similar to `standalone` except for the fact that some browser UI is retained.

 {{ figure_markup(
   image="pwa-most-used-display-values-for-service-worker-pages.png",